jrp244/jaren-cs460-Networking-and-sockets--python/01b-hw-install-cougarnet/README.md

     Note that `/etc/sudoers` is the configuration file for `sudo`.
-On many systems, files in the directory `/etc/sudoers.d` are "included" by `/etc/sudoers`, and it is preferred to create local configuration (i.e., overriding the default) in files in this directory, ratehr than modifying `/etc/sudoers` directly.
+On many systems, files in the directory `/etc/sudoers.d` are "included" by `/etc/sudoers`, and it is preferred to create local configuration (i.e., overriding the default) in files in this directory, rather than modifying `/etc/sudoers` directly.
 Finally, the proper way to to modify the `sudo` configuration (whether `/etc/sudoers` or an included file) is using the `visudo` command, as shown above.